St. Ignatius Hospital: In popular culture

 The hospital was featured in an episode of the television series Paranormal Lockdown in 2017.

 The paranormal reality television Ghost Adventures covered the story of the St. Ignatius Hospital, in the episode "St. Ignatius Hospital".

-In 2022, the hospital was featured in two episodes of the docuseries Ghost Files on the YouTube channel Watcher by content creators Ryan Bergara, and Shane Madej featuring Garrett Watts.
+In 2022, the hospital was featured in two episodes of the docuseries Ghost Files on the YouTube channel Watcher by content creators Ryan Bergara, and Shane Madej featuring Garrett Watts; he spoke about his personal experience when visiting the hospital.